scaleway/serverless-examples/functions/redis-tls/README.md

-# Redis TLS example
+# Redis TLS Example

 An example to showcase how to connect a function to a Scaleway Redis cluster with TLS enabled.

-At 8:00 AM everyday, the function retrieves the hourly temperature in Paris and outputs it to a Redis store.
+At 8:00 AM every day, the function retrieves the hourly temperature in Paris and outputs it to a Redis store.

 The Redis certificate is provided via a secret to the function and then written to a file.

+## Requirements

+This example requires [Terraform](https://www.scaleway.com/en/docs/tutorials/terraform-quickstart/).

 ## Setup

-This example requires [Terraform](https://www.scaleway.com/en/docs/tutorials/terraform-quickstart/).

 Everything is managed with Terraform.
-The terraform config files will also create a Redis cluster, so be sure to disable it if you do not need one.
+The terraform config files will also create a Redis cluster, so be sure to remove it from the configuration if you do not need one.

 ```sh
 terraform init